looplab/logspout-logstash/README.md

 To be compatible with Elasticsearch, dots in labels will be replaced with underscores.

+By setting `INCLUDE_CONTAINERS` you can specify a comma separated list of container names to only get logs from those containers.

 ### Retrying

 Two environment variables control the behaviour of Logspout when the Logstash target isn't available: